 I also recall my peers and I being recruited for our school’s club.
 Though it was definitely a challenge when it came to organising events like field trips and seminars, we learned how to deal with different types of people and how to react to certain problems better.
 The stress, anger, joy, and everything else that came between juggling lectures and discussion resulted in an entirely eye-opening experience.

 I’d say it even helped us realise how much we took things for granted.

 The next 3.5 years will be filled with obstacles and challenges, but it’ll also be filled with some of the most memorable times.
 Everything will work out, though it’ll definitely take continuous effort and time but as Norman Vincent Peale once said, “Nothing of great value in this life comes easily.
 The things of highest value sometimes come hard.
 Gold that has the greatest value lies deepest in the Earth, as do diamonds.”

 Sulin Choo (Celine) is currently pursuing her PhD in Science at Taylor’s University.
 She is an alumnus of the Biomedical Sciences (Hons.) degree at Taylor’s and is currently the President of the postgraduate students for her faculty.
 She enjoys learning new skills both in and out of the lab, which resulted in her owning a little start-up to try her hand in a different field.

-Did you know, your university life can affect your future job?
-Taylorian Nur Sorfina shares tips on preparing for the workplace while in university.READ MORE
+How can you start career planning throughout your university life?
+We equip you with tips on preparing for the workplace while in university.READ MORE